 You have the right to privacy.
 You may expect to talk with your doctor, nurse or our administration representative in private and know that the information you give will not be overheard or be given to others without your permission.
 In the hospital when you are in a semi-private room you can expect a sincere and reasonable attempt to keep all conversation confidential.

-When you are examined you are entitled to privacy.
+When you are being examined you are entitled to privacy.
 If you are hospitalized, no outsiders may see you without your permission.

 Your hospital records are private as well and no person or agency beyond those caring for you may be permitted to see those records except the authorized statutory bodies.